About the Alliance

 Who participates in COVESA?

 Participating organizations include automakers and suppliers of automotive technologies and services, and organizations from adjacent industries such as consumer electronics, communications, mobility, manufacturing, and smart cities that are interested in accelerating the future of connected vehicle systems.
 COVESA also welcomes start-up organizations of all types.
-Members include leading global automakers, electronic companies and vehicle component suppliers, including BMW Group, Daimler AG, Honda, Hyundai Motor Group, SAIC, Bosch Car Multimedia, DENSO, Green Hills, LG Electronics, Wind River, Renesas and NXP among others.
+Members include leading global automakers, electronic companies and vehicle component suppliers, including Aptiv, Bosch, BMW Group, DENSO, Ford Motor Company, Geotab, Honda, Hyundai Motor Group, LG Electronics, Mobis, Renault Group, Renesas, RTI, Stellantis, Wind River, and NXP among others.